 Who to contact for advice / guidance

-For further information or to discuss an application please speak to your settings SENdCo, the Senior Area SENCo or your Early Years Advisory Teacher and/or your Development Worker.
+For further information or to discuss an application please speak to your settings SENDCo, the Senior Area SENCo or your Early Years Advisory Teacher and/or your Development Worker.
 If you are unsure who this is please contact the Slough Early Years Service who will be able to assist you.

 Please ensure that you have read and fully understood the above guidelines before starting the application process